 ** Indicates rolling admission application process.
 Students will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

-In Summer 2015, the program is celebrating its 35th birthday.
-The group will leave the United States on June 13.
+The group will leave the United States on June 18th.
 The first 11 days will be spent in Paris visiting major monuments, museums and neighborhoods.
 There will also be excursions to Saint-Denis, Versailles, Vaux-le-Vicomte, Épernay and Fontainebleau.
-While in Paris, the students will stay in a clean, modern, residential hotel.
+At several of these sites, students will have the opportunity to interact/converse not only with the instuctor but also local guides or other contributors.
+On the 12th day, the group will leave for Normandy, visiting Monet's gardens and home at Giverny, Lisieux, Bayeux, the landing beaches at Arrromanches, the American Cemetery and Le mont-Saint-Michel While in Paris, the students will stay in a clean, modern, residential hotel.
 On June 25, they will leave for Normandy, visiting Giverny (Monet's gardens and home), the Musée des Impressionismes Giverny, Lisieux, Bayeux (its tapestry museum and cathedral), Arromanches (its landing beaches and museum), the American Cemetery and le Mont-Saint-Michel.
 When the students return to Paris, they will visit the cathedral at Chartres.

 The month of July will be spent in La Rochelle.
 This beautiful port city of more than 70,000 inhabitants is located on the Atlantic Ocean in the department of Charente-Maritime.
 Both the city and the surrounding area are extremely rich in history.
 In addition to having one of Europe's most beautiful aquariums, La Rochelle possesses a large number of interesting museums.
 Being a fishing port, the city has a plentiful supply of fresh seafood.
 Thanks to its temperate climate, beautiful beaches and pleasant atmosphere, La Rochelle draws tourists from all over the world.
 Students will live with carefully chosen families and take courses at the Institut d'Études Françaises (Groupe Sup de Co).